What is email list cleaning?

 How do you do this?

 Be transparent!
-Notify “sleeper” subscribers that you’ve noticed their lack of engagement and let them know that you don’t want to clutter their inbox if they’re not interested.
+Notify inactive subscribers that you’ve noticed their lack of engagement and let them know that you don’t want to clutter their inbox if they’re not interested.
 Ask them if they want to continue to receive emails with a clear call-to-action button that will re-sign them up for future emails.
-After waiting a week or two, delete any subscribers from your list that don’t opt back in.

 The worst thing you can do is hide your unsubscribe link or make the opt-out process unnecessarily time-consuming or confusing.
 If recipients feel like they can’t leave, they’ll just mark your emails as spam, which counts as a big strike against your sender reputation.

-When recipients report your emails, ISPs (Internet Service Providers) lose confidence that your emails are of any value, which means that they may block or filter your emails out for other recipients’ inboxes as well.
+When recipients report your emails, ISPs (Internet Service Providers) lose confidence in the value of your emails, which means that they start blocking or filtering your emails out of other recipients’ inboxes as well.

 Many business owners have trouble wrapping their heads around the concept of making it easy for subscribers to leave.
 After all, you likely spent time and money to attract these consumers, so why would you encourage them to jump ship?
-The reality is that including an easy-to-find unsubscribe list and a one-step opt-out process won’t encourage subscribers to leave if you’re giving them a reason to stay — so make it worth their while by providing real value.
+The reality is that including an easy-to-find unsubscribe button and a one-step opt-out process won’t encourage subscribers to leave if you’re giving them a reason to stay.
+So make it worth their while by providing real value.